MicrosoftDocs/appcenter-docs/docs/test-cloud/starting-a-test-run.md

 ---
 title: Starting a Test Run
-description: How to start a test run in Test Cloud
+description: How to start a test run in App Center Test
 keywords: test cloud
 author: glennwester
 ms.author: glwest